kodervine/zenvira/README.md

 ## Technologies Used

-This project is built using modern web development tools and technologies:
+This project is built using these tools and technologies:

 - **TypeScript:** A statically typed superset of JavaScript for improved code quality.
 - **React:** A popular JavaScript library for building user interfaces.
 - **Tailwind CSS:** A utility-first CSS framework for fast and responsive UI development.
-- **Shadcn UI:** _(Please provide a brief description or link if Shadcn UI is a custom library)_
+- **Shadcn UI:** Re-usable components built using Radix UI and Tailwind CSS.
 - **React Hook Form:** Efficiently manage forms and form validations in React.
 - **Zustand:** A small, fast state management library for React.
 - **Zod:** A runtime type checking library for TypeScript.